 • The editorial staff should evaluate the intellectual content of the manuscripts, regardless of race, gender, religious beliefs, origin, citizenship, social status or political preferences of the authors.

-transferred to third parties without written consent of the author.
+• Unpublished data obtained from submitted manuscripts should not be used for personal purposes or transferred to third parties without written consent of the author.
 Information or ideas obtained during editing and related to possible benefits should be kept confidential and not used for personal gain.

 • The editorial staff is responsible for ensuring that all published articles are reviewed by specialists with the necessary qualifications